 The NY Botanical Garden complex includes a 550,000-volume reference library open to the public, a restaurant, a cafe, and a shop.

-The sculpture “Sol de Citron” by Dale Chihuly installed in front of the Conservatory building for Chihuly’s solo exhibition at the New York Botanical Garden, 2017; photograph © NYBG
+The sculpture “Sol de Citron” by Dale Chihuly which was installed in front of the Conservatory building for Chihuly’s solo exhibition at the New York Botanical Garden, 2017; photograph © NYBG.

 How our readers rate this museum (you can vote)